Please Click Here to Make a Donation

 Your support helps grow the programs and opportunities below!

 Every summer we have more students requesting financial assistance, and we would love to build a scholarship fund to support these students across all of our programs.
 Some students need only partial support fund their UF summer experience; however, others are dependent on full scholarships.
-The 2020 summer programs range in student fee from $900 for our one-week RISE program for 10th grade students, $2400 for our two-week REx program for 11th and 12th grade students, and $4900 for our seven-week SSTP program for 12th graders.
+The 2023 summer programs range in student fees from $350 for our one-week Florida Youth Institute to $5200 for our seven-week SSTP program for 12th graders.

 Our educator programs are supported by larger grants and pooled Broader Impacts components from individual researcher grants.
 Our aim for our educator programs is to offer professional learning opportunities that are minimal cost to them and preferably, offer a stipend as a professional courtesy.
 Our educators are underappreciated and often spend their own funds to support their professional development, something that is seldom expected in other professions.
 Grants from federal agencies often do not allow the purchase of food, so educators must provide for their own meals while on campus which can be $30 per day.
 For a two-week program, that adds up!
 Educator support can be actualized as donations to help fund program meals which promotes collegiality and allows for much needed informal sharing and discussion, provide travel costs to and from the University campus, particularly for those traveling from the panhandle or south Florida.